Date: Monday 17 March 2025

 Registration of Will Trusts | Don't Get Caught Out!

 Have you created a lifetime trust?
+Have you written an investment policy into trust?
 Does a Will of a deceased family member contain a trust?
 Do you co-own property under a trust arrangement?
-If so, you may need to take action now.
+If so, you need to take action now.

 Most new trusts created on or after 1 September 2022 must now be registered with HMRC, even when they are not taxable, as an extension to anti-money laundering regulations.
 This is a legal requirement.

-All taxable trusts need to be registered and whilst there are a few excluded non-taxable trusts, where a non-excluded trust is effected by a Will, it must be registered within two years from the date of death of the testator.
+All taxable trusts need to be registered and whilst there are a few excluded non-taxable trusts, where a non-excluded trust is created under a Will, it must be registered within two years from the date of death of the testator.

-Where someone varies a Will by a Deed of Variation the time period for registration is 90 days from the date of variation.
+Where someone varies a Will by a Deed of Variation the time period for registration is also 2 years from the date of variation.

 If a testator grants a life interest or a right of occupation to a beneficiary in their Will, this creates a trust which must be registered within 2 years.
 There is a further requirement to register a separate property trust within 90 days of the date of death of a testator where the Trustees and beneficiaries are different people.